OHMCFXG/mpris-lyrics-rs/README.md

 ## Configuration

+A default configuration file will be automatically generated at `~/.config/mpris-lyrics-rs/config.toml` on the first run.

-Create a configuration file in one of these locations:
+You can place your configuration file in one of these locations:
 - `~/.config/mpris-lyrics-rs/config.toml`
 - Custom location specified with `--config` option